KDRAMALOVE KOREAN DRAMA REVIEWS

 & in A Werewolf Boy 4 yrs later

-The plot is basically a detective yarn about two male students who are secretly tracking down the identity of thieves who stole the answers to a major test the student body had to take together.
+The Story: This is basically a detective yarn about two male students who are secretly tracking down the identity of thieves who stole the answers to a major test the student body had to take together.
 Kim Soo Hyun plays Han Jae Ta, an excellent but quiet student, and his best friend Park Young Sam (Chansung), a more sociable fellow, are the two main students trying to discover the truth about who stole the exam answers, and they are helped by spunky Lee Eun Soo (Park Bo Young), someone who cares about doing the right thing.
 When the truth is revealed it turns out to be two troubled students, a boy and a girl, who then appear to commit suicide by jumping off a rooftop when confronted, but it was all a sham, a cleverly planned escape.
 Will the two thieves ever have to pay any real consequences for taking the exam answers ahead of time?

 Look how young he looks in this 2008 drama: